 - Extreme drowsiness

 - Cardiovascular Issues

 - Severe anxiety

-According to the clinical surveys, when Marijuana and sertraline interact, they can cause severe adverse reactions which are similar to Zoloft overdose.
+According to clinical surveys carried out, when CBD and sertraline drug interact, they can cause severe adverse reactions, which are similar to antidepressant overdose.
 There is a more significant risk of rising anxiety and nervousness with the mixture of the two substances, especially when the dose of CBD is increased.
-As a result, mixing sertraline and Cannabis often lead to prolonged treatment of psychiatric ailments such as self-deception, stress, and anxiety.
+As a result, mixing Zoloft and marijuana often leads to prolonged treatment of psychiatric ailments such as self-deception, stress, and anxiety.

-The study about the potential drug interactions of cannabis found out that proceeding to consume cbd and Zoloft may generate unpredictable reactions instead of getting high on sertraline and weed.
-These unpredictable side effects can worsen the condition of the patient.
-Consuming Marijuana while being on SSRIs can reverse the treatment process.
+The study about the potential drug interactions of cannabis found out that proceeding to consume cbd and Zoloft may generate unpredictable reactions.
+These side effects can worsen the condition of the patient.
+Consuming CBD while being on SSRIs can reverse the treatment process.
 It may lead to severe health disorders and hyperactivity ailments.
-Marijuana and Zoloft combination may result in extended depression therapy.
-Epidemiological researchers claim that the interaction of the two drugs slow down the treatment, increases anxiety and arises health hazards.
-Intake of antidepressant such as Sertraline aids to cure anxiety, depression disorder, along with mental confusions.
+Weed and Zoloft combination may result in extended depression therapy.
+Epidemiological researchers claim that the two drugs’ interaction slows down the treatment, increases anxiety, and raises health hazards.
+Intake of antidepressant drugs such as sertraline aids in curing anxiety, depression disorder, along with mental confusion.

-But the practice of smoking weed when a patient has already started Zoloft treatment may backpedal the process.
-Sertraline drug interactions with weed have adverse effects on the health of the patient.
-The initial symptoms of these side effects are not obvious and easily recognizable.
+The practice of smoking pot when a patient has already started antidepressant treatment may backpedal the process.
+Sertraline drug interactions with CBD have adverse effects on the health of the patient.
+The initial symptoms of these adverse reactions are not obvious and easily recognizable.
 But the adverse effects considerably have multiple psychoactive outcomes, especially for elders and other high-risk individuals.

 Are Zoloft and Weed a Deadly Combination?